microsoft/CoreTemplateStudio/docs/templates.md

   - **Add SDK Reference To Project**: this post-action is executed to add a SDK reference to the project.
   - **Add Json Dictionary Item**: this post-action is executed to add an item to an existing json dictionary in a json file.
   - **Generate Test Certificate**: generate the test certificate for the UWP application and configure it in the application manifest.
+  - **Add Project Configuration**: this postaction allows to add a specific project configuration which overrides the default project configuration in a siolution.

 - Other postactions:
   - **Merge**: merges the source code from one file into another.
 This Post-Action requires a special (_postaction) configuration in the templates files.
   - **SearchAndReplace**: searches for the source code defined in the postaction file and replaces it with the specified code.
 This Post-Action requires a special (_searchreplace) configuration in the templates files.
   - **Sort Namespaces**: this post action re-orders the `using` statements at the top of the generated C# source files and the `import` statements in VB files.
-  * **Set Default Solution Configuration**: sets the default solution configuration in the Visual Studio sln file.
+  - **Set Default Solution Configuration**: sets the default solution configuration in the Visual Studio sln file.
 With this post-action we change the default solution configuration from Debug|ARM to Debug|x86.
+  - **Change Solution Configuration**: Changes the default solution configuration in the Visual Studio sln file with the information configured in the `Add Project Configuration` Postaction.

 ### Merge Post-Action